hotasbooks/hotasbooks/book-summary/have-you-met-chris.md

 So in March, I asked my readers who they wanted for former politicial staffer Christopher Lowe from  [The Politician's Wife](https://www.amazon.com/dp/B07D67WJ1F/ "The Politician's Wife").
 Political opponent or journalist?
 Here is the short but not sweet romance they asked for!

 Don't want to read it now?
 No problems, [download it for free](https://dl.bookfunnel.com/a9wy1uv4xe "Have You Met ...
-Scout") and get a bonus sneak peak from Protect Her.
+Scout") and get a bonus sneak peak from The Politician's Wife.

 Enjoy!